iLib-js/ilib-mono/README.md

 There are some simple sample projects available that illustrate using `ResBundle`, `loctool`, and `ilib-assemble` together to localize a project.

-* A sample that illustrates ResBundle usage in nodeJS
-* A sample that illustrates the ResBundle usage in webOS
+* A sample that illustrates [ResBundle usage in nodeJS](https://github.com/iLib-js/ilib-loctool-samples/tree/main/js-json)

 ## License